Robbie Countryman

 Robert Countryman (born January 27, 1965) is an American television director.

 Countryman began his career as a stage manager on the sitcom Growing Pains.
 His other stage managing credits include Martin, Hangin' with Mr. Cooper and So Little Time.
 While working on Mr. Cooper, he also became an assistant director, working on shows such as Suddenly Susan, Women's Murder Club, The Unit, Brothers and Melissa & Joey.

 In 2004, Countryman made his professional directorial debut on Reba.
 He has since gone on to direct episodes of other series, including Just Jordan, Surviving Suburbia, The Wannabes, Wizards of Waverly Place, Crash & Bernstein, Pair of Kings, Let's Stay Together, Reed Between the Lines, See Dad Run, The Haunted Hathaways, K.C.
 Undercover, Best Friends Whenever, The Thundermans, Nicky, Ricky, Dicky & Dawn, Bunk'd, Bizaardvark, Raven's Home, Knight Squad, Cousins for Life, Coop & Cami Ask the World, Sydney to the Max, Just Roll with It, The Villains of Valley View, Erin & Aaron, Pretty Freekin Scary, Wizards Beyond Waverly Place, Electric Bloom, Vampirina: Teenage Vampire, The Ms. Pat Show, and Lopez vs Lopez.

-Countryman is a graduate of University of Southern California with a bachelor's degree in Science.
+Countryman is a graduate of University of Southern California with a bachelor's degree in Communications.